GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-blog-post/index.md

 The outdated banner indicates this blog post is outdated and no longer accurate.

-Paste new material URL into the `newMaterialURL` field in your YAML frontmatter.
+Paste new material URL into the `new_material` field in your YAML frontmatter.

 ### Hero images